HomeGuidesChangelogDiscussions

 Example:

-In the example below, the Yearly Plan has a free trial but not the Weekly Plan.
+In the example below, the Yearly Plan has a free trial (and the CTA copy should therefore reflect that) but not the Weekly Plan.

 To display different CTA copies depending on the Plan selected:

-1. duplicate your CTA and adapt the copy
+1. duplicate your Button / CTA and adapt the copy to each Plan

-2. configure a Conditional visibility rule for each button and associate with the desired plan
+2. configure a Conditional Visibility rule for each CTA / Button and associate with the desired Plan

 Quiz answer selected